 In the middle of being fussed over during his photoshoot for this month’s Balance cover, he stops to share a funny video with his staff.
 They clearly love him, too.
 The office vibe is relaxed and, surprisingly, Joe has no ego.

+So what motivates him apart from his work?
 ‘I did this mad thing where I wrote down what I wanted in five years,’ he says.
 ‘It’s weird, you know, like The Secret and all that.
 Opening it up after five years, I literally had done everything I had written down.
 So I feel like I need to do another one of those.’

 So we’ve got a future Wicks clan on the list.
 What else?
 ‘Hmm.
 I’ve got a lovely house which I’m really, really happy in.
 I’m not obsessed with having properties all over the world, and I’m not that driven by money.
 It is a nice perk of being successful, but I don’t think you should chase money.’

 He continues: ‘Holidays are my thing.
 I just love going somewhere new.
 I’d like to visit New Zealand.
 I haven’t been to New Zealand.
 I’d like global success but most of my audience is in the UK at the moment.’

 The conversation soon veers back to career goals.
 So would he put ‘global success’ forward as one of his New Year’s Resolutions?
 Apparently not.

 ‘Thing is,’ he confesses, ‘I say that, but I don’t want to be famous.’
 This might be a bit of a problem.
 When you’ve written four bestselling books, spent 31 weeks at number one in the UK DVD charts and have been responsible for a 25% increase in UK broccoli sales, you’re going to be in the spotlight.